INSTRUCTIONS TO AUTHORS

 Pronouns.
 Divine pronouns and relative pronouns referring to God are to be upper case.
 Capitalize Mass, Catholic when referring to the Catholic Church or the Catholic Faith, and Pope when referring to a specific pope.

 Units of weight and measure.
 Units of weight and measure may be Imperial (acres, gallons, miles, pounds) or SI (metric).
-If American English units are used, they must be distinguished as such; for example, gallons (American).
+If American English units are used and the distinction is required, they should be distinguished as such; for example, gallons (American).

-Submissions will be reviewed by the editors for suitability, and decisions will be made within 4 to 6 weeks.
-Peer-reviewed articles will be adjudicated within 3 months.
+Submissions will be reviewed by the editor for suitability and decisions will be made within a brief time frame.